stephenverderame/cpp_book/src/basics/references.md

 std::cout << data2 << std::endl; //3.14
 ```

-You can think of a reference type as storing just the address in memory of the data.
-Therefore, for complex types references prevents excess copying of the data.
+Since a reference basically just stores the address in memory of the data, then for complex types references prevents excess copying of the data.
 Instead of copying, the reference binds to the object it refers to.

 ```c++